RealityMetaverse/erc20-negative-staking/README.md

 - Each time a user stakes in a pool, a unique deposit is created and added to the deposit list of the user within that specific staking pool with the staking date and the APY that the staking pool had at the time of staking.
 This means that the returns on each deposit are calculated based on the APY the pool had at the moment of staking.

 ##### :warning: Warning
-- When a user interacts with the **program contract** for **staking**, **providing interest**, or **restoring funds**, please be aware that although the user initiates the transaction, the **program contract** technically carries out the expenditure.
+- When a user interacts with the **program contract** for **staking**, **providing reward**, or **restoring funds**, please be aware that although the user initiates the transaction, the **program contract** technically carries out the expenditure.
 So, the user can get an **allowance too low** error, and the transaction can fail if the user doesn't interact with the **token contract** and approves the **program contract address** as a **spender** before interacting with the program contract.
 - For this reason, before the user interacts with the program contract for these purposes, your application must take a crucial step to ensure that the user interacts with the **token contract** by calling the `increaseAllowance(spender, addedValue)` function of the **token contract**.
 This will allow the program contract to carry out the expenditure and ensure the smooth and proper functionality.

-**Interest Claim:**
+**Reward Claim:**
-- Interest is calculated on a daily basis.
+- Reward is calculated on a daily basis.
-- Interest is paid in the `INTEREST_TOKEN`
+- Reward is paid in the `REWARD_TOKEN`
-- Stakers have the option to claim their accrued interest daily.
-This provides flexibility and frequent access to earned interests.
+- Stakers have the option to claim their accrued reward daily.
+This provides flexibility and frequent access to earned rewards.
-- When interest is claimed, it is automatically calculated, collected from the common interest pool and sent to the staker if there are enough tokens in the interest pool.
+- When reward is claimed, it is automatically calculated, collected from the common reward pool and sent to the staker if there are enough tokens in the reward pool.

  **Withdrawal:**
-- When a staker decides to withdraw a deposit, the interest accrued on that deposit is also claimed simultaneously if the interest claim is open for that pool.
+- When a staker decides to withdraw a deposit, the reward accrued on that deposit is also claimed simultaneously if the reward claim is open for that pool.

 ---
 ### Access Control